 Continuous Coverage Discount

 Almost all insurers offer some kind of customer loyalty program.
 They do this to reward customers and to retain them for the long term.
-Here’s a list of top insurers who offer some sort of customer loyalty program:
+Here’s a list of top providers who offer some sort of customer loyalty program:

-Customer Loyalty Could Also Cost You
+Loyalty Could Also Cost You

 Loyalty programs may be helpful to you, but they also can be a way for insurers to keep your business and nothing else.
 When you stay with the same insurer, your rates could randomly go up at any point in time.
 This is often not even because of something you did.